fermyon/developer/content/cloud/serverless-ai.md

 `llama2-chat` is trained for chat use cases, although it can be used for general language model tasks as well. `code llama` is meant for generating code based on instructions.
 However, these are just high-level guideposts.
 Please visit [Meta AI’s documentation](https://ai.meta.com/resources/models-and-libraries/llama/) for more specific instructions and to learn more about the tradeoffs between llama2 and Code Llama

 - **Do you support Fine Tuning?
 Bring your own Model?
 Any models other than LLaMa2 and CodeLlama?
 Vector Databases?**
 At this time, we do not support Fine Tuning or bringing your own model.
 Fermyon Serverless AI supports llama2 and CodeLlama.
 If you’re interested in another model, please share that feedback with our team by raising an issue [here](https://github.com/fermyon/feedback/issues/new/choose).
-Vector databases, backed by our NoOps SQL DB, are supported today in private beta.
+Vector databases, backed by our SQLite Database, are supported today in private beta.

 - **I read somewhere that I’ll receive data about my AI inferencing usage — where can I find that data?
 Where can I find a reference as to the definition(s) of each of those data elements?**
 In the request response body, you will see the number of prompt tokens and the number of generated tokens for inferencing requests.
 For embedding requests, you'll be presented with the number of prompt tokens.